2017 Tech Gifts: Best Gadgets Under $100

-While expensive tech toys like the iPad Pro and PlayStation 4 always get lots of attention, there are a ton of awesome tech gifts that won’t bust your budget.
+While expensive tech toys like the Nintendo Switch and PS4 Pro always get lots of attention, there are a ton of awesome tech gifts that won’t bust your budget.
 We have put together a list of ten of the best gadgets under $100 that will keep your holiday spending to a minimum.

 Buy This Gift for Someone That’s an Amazon Prime member

-The second generation of the Amazon Echo Dot reduced the price by nearly half and packs quite a punch for smart home voice control as well as multi-room music streaming and a whole-home intercom system.
+The Amazon Echo Dot packs quite a punch for smart home voice control as well as multi-room music streaming and a whole-home intercom system.
 Beyond all that, call out “Alexa” and you can tell it to play music, check the weather, order items on Amazon or a huge number of smart home features assuming you have accompanying hardware.
 (The 2nd gen Echo is also just shy of $100 at $99.99.)

-- Pros: Amazing price for a 2nd gen product.
+- Pros: Amazing price.
 Always on.
 Alexa voice assistant is significantly better than rival products.
 Cheap enough to install all over home for intercom system.

-- Cons: Requires a sound system or speaker to take full advantage of music.
+- Cons: Requires a sound system or speaker to take full advantage of multi-room music.

 Buy This Gift for an Old-School, Retro Gamer

-While Nintendo die-hards are waiting for the Switch to come out next year, you can hop in a time machine to take you back to the 1980’s with the Nintendo Classic Mini system.
-Updated with an HDMI port, the Mini comes preloaded with 30 games built-into teh system.
+While the Switch is a fantastic console for new Nintendo games, you can hop in a time machine to take you back to the late 80’s with the Super NES Classic system.
+Updated with an HDMI port, the Super NES Classic comes preloaded with 21 games built-into the system.
 No need for blowing on cartridges anymore!
-(Release Date: November 11th)

-- Pros: Relatively cheap against other gaming systems.
-Extra controllers are only $10.
+- Pros: Relatively cheap against modern gaming systems.
+Comes with 2 wired controllers.

 - Cons: Unlikely that Nintendo will release more games for system.

-Buy This Gift for Someone That’s Really into Drones
+Buy This Gift for Someone That’s Really into Virtual Reality

 Buy This Gift for Someone Who Loves to Watch Netflix & Hulu

-Upgrading from the 2015 model, the 2016 Chromecast Ultra is a $70 HDMI dongle that plugs into your HDTV and allows you to stream 4K video content from your iOS or Android smartphone or tablet as well as computers.
+Updated for 4K televisions, the 2017 Chromecast Ultra is a $70 HDMI dongle that plugs into your HDTV and allows you to stream 4K video content from your iOS or Android smartphone or tablet as well as computers.
 It’s significantly faster than the basic 1080p model and supports tons of great streaming video services like Netflix, YouTube, Google Play, Hulu, Pandora, HBO GO, Showtime Anytime, Spotify, Plex and Starz Play.
 (The Fire TV 4K stick is also the same price at $70.)

 MSRP: $69 | Lowest Price on Ben’s: $69